kibarik/vibe-coding-research/README.md

 This template is optimized for **vibe coding** - a development style that balances structure with creative flow using controlled MCP workflows.

 ### 🚀 Initialize Git Repository
+**Note:** Only needed when cloning the template directly.
+When using as a GitHub template (recommended), your repository is already initialized.

 **Prompt:** `"Initialize git repo"` or `"Initialize the repo for my new project"`

-The AI agent automatically follows this workflow:
+For cloned templates, the AI agent automatically follows this workflow:
 1. **Template Cleanup** - Removes template-specific `.git` history
 2. **Local Git Setup** - Initializes fresh repository with proper `.gitignore`
 3. **GitHub Repository** - Creates private repo with issues enabled via GitHub CLI